eleda77/eleda77.github.io/docs/vocab_list.md

 **scunner** - a strong dislike, also to be in a state of disgusted irritation

+**selachian** -  any of the classified group (Selachii) of cartilaginous fishes that includes the existing sharks and dogfishes among others

 **seraglio** - the women's apartments (harem) in an Ottoman palace

 **sgurr** - a high sharp-pointed hill or a large conical hill